agentmorris/nfl-game-dates/docs/README.md

+---
+title: NFL simulated-real-time schedules, 2009-present
+description: ...with only mild spoilers, and only if you want them.
+---

 # Why did I make this page?

 I am [totally dependent](http://rockicon.net/wp/2019/10/22/the-doctor-of-rocks-tfip-total-football-immersion-program/) on football for my fitness, in that I don't inherently like exercising, but I really f'ing love football.
 So, I build my world around watching football on the treadmill (and only on the treadmill).
 I'm never watching games live, always on NFL Game Pass (or NFL+, or whatever it's called now).